JoshuaMarkle/domjudge-aws-instructions/README.md

 sudo systemctl reload apache2
 ```

 Now your webserver should be working.
 Put in the public IP address to the server into the search bar (http not https).
 The public IP by itself should show a "It's working page" from apache.
 Now lookup: `http://public_ip/domjudge`.

+> [!WARNING]
-If you get an error page (Forbidden), first check the error logs:
+> If you get an error page (Forbidden), first check the error logs with:

 ```
 sudo tail -f /var/log/apache2/error.log